 If intravenous drug therapy doesn't relieve the edema, patients may receive a procedure known as ultrafiltration, which uses a filtering device to remove excess fluid.

-Follow the links on the next page to learn more about fluid overload and edema.
+Follow the links below to learn more about fluid overload and edema.